Checkmate990/Phase-5-CapStone-Project/tournament-server/README.md

 ### Tournament Flask App (Backend)

 This is the backend for the Tournament Flask App.
-It is a Flask app that uses PostgreSQL to store data.
 It is a RESTful API that uses JSON to communicate with the frontend.

 #### Installation